-Back to School: 15 preschool lunch ideas even teens will eat
+Back to school: 15 preschool lunch ideas even teens will eat

 4. Cut pita bread into squares or triangles and bag.
 Then add containers of cheese dip, hummus, peanut butter or chicken salad spread.
 Add celery sticks, carrot sticks and broccoli for dipping utensils.

-5. Take premade dough, like Pillsbury or otherwise, roll them out and make them into rectangles as long as a string cheese log.
+5. Take premade dough, like Pillsbury, roll it out and make them into rectangles as long as a piece of string cheese.
 Place turkey pepperoni, veggies or the filling of your choice into the center of the dough.
-Add pizza sauce, a string cheese log, pesto or the sauce of your choice and wrap the log, closing the seam.
+Add pizza sauce, a string cheese stick, pesto or the sauce of your choice and wrap the cheese, closing the seam.
 Coat with butter and herbs and bake until done for fun finger food that’s hassle-free for your preschooler’s lunch.

 6. Drop strawberries and blueberries into melted chocolate and let cool in the fridge for fun, packable finger food at lunch.

 7. Create your own trail mix with dried fruit, nuts, berries, pretzels and the chips of your choosing.
-Prescoop into bags for an easily packable lunch treat.
+Scoop into bags for an easily packable lunch treat.

 8. Make broccoli or cauliflower tots.
 Loosely blend broccoli in a food processor.
-For 2 cups of ground broccoli add 2 tablespoons of parsley, one-fourth of a yellow onion, one large egg, a third of a cup of breadcrumbs and a third of a cup of panko crumbs.
+For 2 cups of ground broccoli add 2 tablespoons of parsley, one-fourth of a yellow onion, one large egg, 1/3 of a cup of breadcrumbs and 1/3 of a cup of panko breadcrumbs.
 Add half a teaspoon of salt and half a teaspoon of pepper and your desired amount of cheese.
-Mix all together, shape to your desired figure and bake at 350 degrees for 35 minutes.
+Mix all together, shape to your desire and bake at 350 degrees for 35 minutes.
 Pack and add the dipping sauce of your choice for a healthy preschool lunch.

 9. Make homemade chicken salad.
 Boil chicken breast until cooked.
 Let cool, then cut the breast into cubes.
-Place the chicken into a bowl with mayonnaise or vegenaise, optionally adding or substitution that with mustard.
+Place the chicken into a bowl with mayonnaise or vegenaise, optionally add or substitute mustard.
 Add chopped celery, onion powder, garlic powder and mix evenly.
 Add walnuts or the nut of your choice.
 Spread onto bread for a sandwich, put it into a tortilla for a wrap or eat alone with a side of pickle and chips.

 10. Make mini barbecue sandwiches in bulk.
 Get a large, deep baking dish.
-Take six-or 12-count rolls, which can be Hawaiian rolls or otherwise.
+Take six or 12 rolls, such as Hawaiian rolls.
 Without individually separating the rolls, split the whole loaf in half and place the bottom half of the rolls in the bottom of the baking dish.
 Separately cook pulled beef, chicken or the meat of your choice and add barbecue sauce.
 Spread the meat mixture onto the bottom layer of the rolls and then add the top layer.
 Brush the top layer of the rolls with butter and herbs and bake until the top layer becomes golden brown.
-Cut into the preformed roll size and pack for lunch.
+Cut the preformed rolls apart and pack for lunch.

 11. Make peanut butter and banana rollups.
 Take a tortilla and spread it with peanut or almond butter.
 Add banana slices or the fruit of your choice, then drizzle with honey or syrup.
 Roll up and pack for lunch.